umarhassan-mitodl/17.432-fall-2003/content/pages/readings.md

 Snyder, Louis L. "Historiography," and "Militarism."
 Chapters 6 and 10 in *German Nationalism: Tragedy of a People*.
 Port Washington, NY: Kennikat, 1969.
 ISBN: 9780804604338.
 Please read pp. 123-24, mid-139-152, 227-243; you need only skim pp. 124-139, 243-254.
 German historians were more a problem than a solution; German popular thought was militarized.

-For more on World War I origins see the documents collection at {{% resource_link "0b6e0a82-839b-455c-a22e-c8977bcd8b1b" "The World War I Document Archive 1914" %}}.
+For more on World War I origins see the documents collection at [The World War I Document Archive 1914](http://www.lib.byu.edu/~rdh/wwi/1914.html).
 And for more on the role of German public opinion in causing the war see specifically:
 J. Mommsen, Wolfgang.
 "Nationalism, Imperialism and Official Press Policy in Wilhelmine Germany 1850-1914."
 In *Collection de l'Ecole Francaise de Rome, Opinion Publique et Politique Exterieure I 1870-1915*.
 Milano: Universita de Milano/Ecole Francaise de Rome, 1981, pp. 367-383.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}